Updated: May 20

 In short, we are 100% satisfied with this purchase, and once we switch out two of the cables with shorter ones, our entire setup will be much neater and safer.
 We love how small and lightweight the Pocket Powerbox is, and how easy it is to stick it on our telescope when we set up in the dark.
 It is nice to have all the cables linking to one single device, and to just pull it out of our bag with everything already plugged in, then linking the other ends to our different accessories in seconds.

-If you are interested in adding the Pegasus Astro Pocket Powerbox to your astrophotography setup, you can purchase one on our partner's website at Oceanside Photo & Telescope.
-We have not found any other online retailer that sells this device at a lower price.
+If you are interested in adding the Pegasus Astro Pocket Powerbox to your astrophotography setup, you can purchase one of the updated versions.

 GALACTIC HUNTER BOOKS